 You cannot know the health of your business if you are not constantly evaluating what is and is not working.
 You need to know what to invest more money into, and what to get rid of because it is underperforming.
 If you are not doing this, then you are wasting money and holding back the growth of your business

-27) They take on every opportunity present to them
+27. They take on every opportunity presented to them

 Related Article: Ideal Recruitment Partner for Employers